Accessible fitout case study

 Practice Notes

 Front cover of the practice notes.
-A set of practice notes was added to the guide in 2020 and they are supported by real life examples.
+The guide added a set of practice notes in 2020 and they are supported by real life examples.
 They cover:

 1. Walkable and Legible Neighbourhoods